How Do I Find the Best Medicare Supplement Insurance Plan?

 - Foreign travel emergencies

 Plan F is also offered as a high-deductible plan by some insurance companies.
-This means that you must pay the deductible amount of $2,240 in 2018 before the Medicare Supplement insurance plan pays anything.
-You must pay a separate deductible of $250 for foreign travel emergencies.
+This means that you must pay the deductible amount of $2,300 in 2019 before the Medicare Supplement insurance plan pays anything.

 In some states, another kind of Medicare Supplement insurance plan called Medicare SELECT may be offered.
 With Medicare SELECT, you will have to use hospitals and doctors within the network to be eligible for full benefits.
 Medicare SELECT plans may cost less than other Medicare Supplement insurance plans.

 The next factor in determining the best Medicare Supplement insurance plan for you is cost.
 Keep in mind that different insurance companies may charge different premiums for the same policy.
 Medicare Supplement insurance plans are rated or priced in 3 ways.

 - The first way, “community-rated,” does not depend on age.
 People of different ages and gender pay the same premium.
 Premiums may go up because of inflation and other factors but not because of your age.